NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/07_troubleshooting.md

 ```

 In this example, the cache folder will be `/cache` on the host machine.
-This is the default location E2CC will look for, but one can change this by setting
+This is the default location the kit app will look for, but one can change this by setting
 the `E2CC_CACHE_PATH` environment variable before launching the application:

 ```bash
 export E2CC_CACHE_PATH=/cache
 ```

-### E2CC fetch produces `Pipeline already running!`
+### Kit application fetch produces `Pipeline already running!`

 This indicates that a data pipeline was previously submitted and is actively running.
-Check the console log of E2CC to see if there is a console message indicating the
+Check the console log of the kit app to see if there is a console message indicating the
 pipeline was submitted to the data federation mesh.
 Currently, the blueprint limits the number of concurrent requests to prevent
 users from downloading large amounts of data unintentionally.
 Give the job a few minutes to pull data (or potentially timeout).
-If the job remains stalled for over 10 minutes with no updates, kill E2CC and relaunch.
+If the job remains stalled for over 10 minutes with no updates, kill the kit app and relaunch.

 > [!NOTE]
-> While the UI and blueprint extension in E2CC limit the number of concurrent
+> While the UI and blueprint extension limit the number of concurrent
 > DFM pipelines to just one, this is imposed to protect the user initially and
 > can be removed by developers.
 DFM was designed to handle multiple job requests.